Indigenous peoples of the Caribbean: Pharmacopoeia

 As with all Arawak (Schultes, Raffault.
 1990) and similar cultures there was considerable use of natural pharmacopoeia among the Taíno (Robineau, 1991).

 Taíno studies

 Taíno studies are in a state of both vigorous revival and conflict (Haslip-Viera, 2001).
 In this conflict deeply embedded cultural mores, senses of nationality and ethnicity struggle with each other.
 The Syboneistas undertook studies and wrote of neo-Taínos as part and cover for independence struggles against Spain (Fajardo, 1829 - c.
 1862; Gautier Benítez, 1873).

-Neo-Taíno and Taíno art
+Indigenous and Taíno art

 Taíno and related art has been celebrated in several significant exhibitions (Alegria, and Arrom 1998; Bercht, et al. 1997; Bullen, Dacal et al.; Kerchache, 1994), most notably in Paris.
 Neo-Taíno music (areíto) survives as echoes in the rich traditions of the popular music of the Caribbean, but is believed to continue to exist in its purest form and associated spirituality among the Warao of Venezuela.